YouSee/engineeringladders/README.md

 That is very normal, people are usually stronger in some areas and weaker in others.
 The framework should not be used as a checklist to promote people but instead as guidance to have meaningful career conversations.

-**What if my organization's career ladder is different?**

-Since the framework is open source, you have the opportunity to adapt it to your organization.
-Feel free to use the [chart template](charts/template.png) to define your own levels.

 **When is a person ready to move to the next level?**

-Companies usually expect a person to be performing at the next level *consistently for several months* before formalizing a promotion.
+You are expected to be performing at the next level *consistently for several months* before formalizing a promotion.

 **How do I collect evidence to support the discussion with my direct reports?**